campanam/BaitsTools/README.md

 `-G, --gaps [VALUE]`: Strategy to handle baits that include gap characters (-) (one of `include`, `exclude`,  `extend`). `include` keeps all baits sequences with gaps. `exclude` filters out all baits with gaps. `extend` attempts to extend baits to complete length while removing gap characters.  *WARNING: extended baits will have BED coordinates corresponding to the uncorrected bait sequence.* Default is `include`.
 `-Y, --rna`: Output bait sequences as RNA rather than DNA.
 `-R, --rc`: Output reverse-complemented baits.
+`--phred64`: Qualities are encoded in phred64 rather than phred33.
 `-X, --threads [VALUE]`: Number of threads (Default = 1)
 `-h, --help`: Print subcommand-specific help to the screen.
 Use without other arguments (e.g. `ruby baitstools.rb vcf2baits -h`).
 `-v, --version`: Print subcommand version to the screen (which may not correspond with the BaitsTools release version).
 Use without other arguments (e.g. `ruby baitstools.rb vcf2baits -v`).